luismartin/casfid-prueba-nuevos-devs/README.md

 ### 1. What the app does ###

-1. Create a table
+1. Creates a table
-2. Insert an user
+2. Inserts an user
-3. Get the user back
+3. Gets the user back
-4. Display the user
+4. Displays the user

 ```
 # Final results: